oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

 Your application is now ready for deployment.
 Perform the following steps:

-1. Login to your development environment (WS_APEXDEV in this example)
+1. Log in to your development environment (WS_APEXDEV in this example)

   ![Login into your Development environment](images/login-to-dev.png " ")